 Completion & Balancing

 Presents methodology and procedures to develop advanced algebraic skills essential for the study of higher mathematics.
-Note that CAPITAL LETTERS is the continuation of LETTERS and introduces topics such as advanced factoring techniques and rational functions.

 I∫ AAC & GOTT⨍RIED

 Develops the ideas and methods of the calculus of Sir Isaac Newton and Gottfried Wilhelm Leibniz.
 The course is equivalent to university level calculus.
 Recommended for students who have taken pre-calculus or an introductory calculus course. (rising 11th through graduating seniors)